LittleLightCz/ChatCzGate/README.md

 How to run the gate:
 --------------------
-This will be changed in the future, but for now just run:
+Use the *ChatCzGate.bat* file when on Windows.
+On Linux just run:

 *$ python ircgw.py*